Varshithabokka/varshitha001/How to record videos using  obs.md

 10. please do the activity in the cloud server.
 11. after the video is recorded please upload the video into vimeo in the 00-shared-with-alwvqa<udemy recordings
 ![](https://i.gyazo.com/7fe445e87551de2793d17655e68f2e64.png)

-12.the title of the video should be with course name and from which lesson to which lesson recorded example:[new]_spring_boot_3,_spring_6_&_hibernate_for_beginners-lesson-01-to-lesson-25
+12. the title of the video should be with course name and from which lesson to which lesson recorded example:[new]_spring_boot_3,_spring_6_&_hibernate_for_beginners-lesson-01-to-lesson-25